porkodivasu/EXPERIMENT-2-PROMPT-ENGINEERING/README.md

 # EXP-2-PROMPT-ENGINEERING-

 ## Aim:
-Comparative Analysis of different types of Prompting patterns and explain with Various Test Scenarios
+Comparative Analysis of different types of Prompting patterns and explain with Various Test Scenario

 Experiment:
 Test and compare how different pattern models respond to various prompts (broad or unstructured) versus basic prompts (clearer and more refined) across multiple scenarios.